This story was originally published in October 2023. It has been updated with information for the 2024 season.

 It’s still possible to find good tailgating locations, but it takes more effort, says culinary personality Jay Ducote, author of Jay Ducote’s Louisiana Outdoor Cooking.
 A seasoned tailgater who made numerous appearances on the Food Network, Ducote famously prepared a baby alligator for an ESPN College GameDay segment in 2019.

-“LSU tailgating is still amazing and one of best in country, but it used to be way more wide open with fewer restrictions,” Ducote says.
+“LSU tailgating is still amazing and one of best in the country, but it used to be way more wide open with fewer restrictions,” Ducote says.
 “It’s pushed a lot of tailgating to the periphery.”

 Moreover, LSU tailgating is defined by longstanding DIY charm, with fans hauling all manner of rigs onto campus to prepare dishes like jambalaya, gumbo, fried fish, wings, ribs and brisket.